 and lesson plans, and communicating with families to ensure they are engaging with the materials.
 The intern will also have the opportunity to work with YMF staff on a variety of additional projects/tasks based on organizational needs and the intern’s interests and strengths, such as:

 2023 Arts Internship positions will be open to currently enrolled undergraduate (2 or 4-year) and community college students who reside or attend college in Los Angeles County.
 Recent graduates may apply as long as they have completed their degree between May 1 – December 1, 2023.
 The Department of Arts and Culture encourages eligible students from all ethnic and socioeconomic backgrounds, as well as disabled students, to apply.
 Eligible students may participate in the program once.

 Students who have already earned a BA, BS, or a higher degree are not eligible for the Los Angeles County Arts Internship Program.

 Students who have previously participated in the program are not eligible to participate a second time.

 Students who are invited to participate in the program will be asked to provide verification of eligibility via college transcripts, driver’s license, and other documents to show enrollment status and/or LA County residence.

 There are no exceptions to our eligibility requirements.

 How to Apply

 To apply to YMF’s Community Engagement and Administrative Intern, please complete the linked application.
-Applications will be reviewed on a rolling basis until midnight on July 1, 2022.
+Applications will be open until position is filled.